 Control-wise, the ap is easy to use with the controls one would expect.
 The clean and dirty channels are controlled by a global three-band EQ, and they can be selected either via a button on the front panel or with the included two-way footswitch.
 The second switch engages the spangly onboard digital reverb.

 I will mention the onboard digital reverb is nothing to write home about.
-I have not used it for some time as I have used a reverb pedal in place of it as I did not care for the sound.
-I will say I do run the amp to an external speaker Marshall stack and it has amazing sound that will make you feel like one of your guitar heroes.
+It has been awhile since I have used it for some time as I have used a reverb pedal in place of it as I did not care for the sound.
+Running the amp to an external speaker Marshall stack and it has amazing sound that will make you feel like one of your guitar heroes.

 One of the the amp’s major selling point can be found around the back: a switch that lowers the output from five watts down to one.
 This allows you to crank the amp for some fat, overdriven tones while keeping a friendly “bedroom” friendly volume.